License GuideSOC 29-2056

 Read more

-You'll take a two-part exam to become a licensed veterinary technician.
-The national portion tests your core knowledge of animal care, medical procedures, and clinical skills.
-Your state then adds its own section covering local laws and regulations specific to veterinary practice in your area.
-Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You typically need to score 70% or higher to pass each section.
-Plan to spend 3-4 hours total at the testing center.
+You'll encounter a two-part exam structure.
+The national portion tests your technical knowledge of veterinary medicine and practice.
+The state-law portion covers regulations specific to your state.
+Most states contract with third-party testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
+You'll take both sections, usually on the same day.
+Passing scores vary by state, but you typically need to score 70% or higher on each portion to pass overall.

 Renewal